okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/telephony-inline-hook/main/index.md

 1. In the Admin Console, go to **Security** > **Authenticators**.
 1. On the **Setup** tab, verify that the Phone authenticator is listed and that **Authentication, Recovery** is enabled in the **Used for** column.
 1. Select **Edit** from the **Actions** menu and verify that both **Voice call** and **SMS** are selected as how the verification messages are sent.
-1. Verify that **Authentication and recovery** is selected as how the Phone authenticator is used.
+1. Verify that the **Authentication and recovery** option is selected.
 1. Click **Save** if made any changes.

 > **Note:** If the Phone authentication isn't already added, click **Add Authenticator** and then click **Add** on the Phone tile and make sure that you select the options mentioned earlier and click **Add**.